 While there is no one right way to learn how to design a great user experience, here’s our approach:

-Top goals: Learn an efficient, user-centered design process to help you make good design decisions quickly and confidently.
+Top goals: Learn an efficient, practical, user-centered design process to help you make good design decisions quickly and confidently.
 Learn how to make designs that are intuitive, simple, delightful, and easy to navigate.
 Learn effective design teamwork and how to give and receive effective feedback.

-Design process, avoiding the classic mistakes: Understand why smart people who are masters of technology create poor UI designs.
+Design process, avoiding the classic mistakes: Understand why smart people who are experts with technology create poor UI designs.
 Learn to avoid the classic mistakes that everyone tends to make.
-Having a clear understanding of why design goals are important and when they are worth the investment.
+Have a clear understanding of why design goals are important and when they are worth the investment.

 Effective communication: Many design decisions ultimately boil down to communicating to your target users effectively.
 This is true for both interaction and visual design.
 The heart of the course is learning how to use the language UI to communicate to users in a way that’s concise, natural, and intuitive.